Slavic Studies Courses

 - join an enthusiastic community of students and faculty who enjoying studying, learning, and traveling together!

 Our Russian language program emphasizes active learning and incorporates iPod Touches, video-conferencing with students in Russia, study away, and regular practice outside of the classroom to bring students to advanced-level proficiency by their fourth year.
-When funds are available, Slavic Studies faculty incorporate TRIP components into their courses to take classes to Russia during spring break (see the TRIP blogs for 2008 and 2009).
+When funds are available, Slavic Studies faculty incorporate TRIP components into their courses to take classes to Russia during spring break (see a slideshow of images from the 2008 TRIP as well as the TRIP blogs for 2008, 2009, and 2011).

 Since 2008, Slavic studies students have been teaching Russian to fourth- and fifth-graders at the Regional Multicultural Magnet School in downtown New London.
 Students are eligible to receive one course credit for this important community service.